Seán O'Connor (Irish footballer)

-Seán 'Socky' O'Connor (born 21 October 1983) is an Irish former professional footballer who played for St. Patrick's Athletic over two spells, Limerick & Shamrock Rovers over two spells.
-He is currently coach of League of Ireland Premier Division club St Patrick's Athletic and manager of St Patrick's Athletic U19.
+Seán O'Connor (born 21 October 1983) is an Irish former professional footballer who played for St. Patrick's Athletic over two spells, Limerick & Shamrock Rovers over two spells.
+He is coach with League of Ireland Premier Division club St Patrick's Athletic.

 Club career

 As a 17-year-old with Crumlin United, he was good enough to earn a trial with Preston North End, but any hopes he had of making a career across the water were dashed when he suffered a cruciate ligament injury on his return to Dublin.

 St Patrick's Athletic

-O'Connor is a midfielder and he joined St. Pats from non-league side Crumlin United.
+O'Connor is a midfielder and he joined St Patrick's Athletic from non-league side Crumlin United.
 He played for Ireland in the UEFA Regions' Cup in Poland in July 2005 and won 12 amateur caps in all.
 On his return from Poland John McDonnell (footballer) invited him to train with St Pats and he was signed shortly after.
 He made his League of Ireland debut on 22 July 2005 against Waterford United.
 He scored his first goal for Pats in the last game of the 2005 season.
 O'Connor also scored for Pats in their FAI Cup Final loss in 2006.

 He made 2 appearances for the Saints in the UEFA Cup during the 2007 season.